Get a property report and suburb profile for any property in Coffs Harbour

 Coffs Harbour demographics

-The suburb's housing landscape is diverse, with a notable 34.1% of properties owned outright, reflecting a stable community with long-term residents.
-Additionally, 25.1% of homes are owned with a mortgage, while 40.9% are rented, indicating a balanced mix of ownership and rental opportunities.
-This variety caters to a wide range of preferences, from those seeking permanent residence to individuals looking for flexible living arrangements.
+The suburb's housing landscape is diverse, with 34.1% of properties owned outright, reflecting a stable community with long-term residents.
+Additionally, 25.1% of homes are owned with a mortgage, indicating a healthy mix of established homeowners and new buyers.
+The rental market, comprising 40.9% of properties, caters to those seeking flexibility, including young families and professionals drawn to the area's employment opportunities and lifestyle benefits.

-Family dynamics in Coffs Harbour are varied, with 33.2% of families being couples with children and 42.0% being couples without children.
-One-parent families make up 23.2% of the community, highlighting the suburb's inclusivity and support for diverse family structures.
-The median total household income of $1231 per week reflects the area's affordability, making it an attractive option for those seeking a coastal lifestyle without the high costs associated with larger cities.
+Family dynamics in Coffs Harbour are varied, with couple families without children making up 42% of the population, while couple families with children account for 33.2%.
+One-parent families represent 23.2%, highlighting the suburb's inclusive and supportive community environment.
+The median total household income of $1231 per week reflects the area's affordability compared to larger urban centers, making it an attractive option for those seeking a balanced and fulfilling lifestyle.

 Coffs Harbour infrastructure, key developments and investment opportunities